 Thank You, Sickle Cell

 Gratitude is a good habit I have learned to incorporate into my life.
 I believe it’s important to appreciate every little thing; big or small.
-It keeps me grounded and it keeps me focussed on the positive things in life.
+It keeps me grounded and it keeps me focused on the positive things in life.
 I also believe that the more I am thankful and show gratitude, the more things that come my way to be thankful and grateful for.

 But how can I be grateful for something that has caused me so much pain?
 This was something that took me a while to comprehend.
 I battled with myself.
 Sickle cell was the one thing that could change my positive and gratifying mood in a flash.
 So, I challenged myself.
 I challenged myself to find the silver lining to this sickle cell cloud.